roskiecruz/picture-in-picture/README.md

-# Clean template
+# Picture in Picture
-This is a template for my personal use.
+This is my experiment with the Picture in Picture API.

+Resources used:
+- Google Fonts - for fonts